YaoApp/xun/README.md

 import "github.com/yaoapp/xun/capsule"
 ```

-3. Import the database driver that your project used:
+3. Import the database driver that your project used.
-   Xun package contains `MySQL`, `Postgres` and `SQLite` grammar drivers, you can also using the third-party grammar driver or written by yourself.
+   Xun package providing `MySQL`, `Postgres` and `SQLite` grammar drivers, you can also using the third-party grammar driver or written by yourself.
 See [how to write Xun grammar driver](xun-grammar-driver.md)

 `PostgreSQL`: